Contact with

 First Effect

-Steam provides thermal energy for initial evaporation
+Fresh steam provides initial evaporation

 3

-Vapor from first effect heats second effect
+Vapor from first effect heats second

 4